We explain, in understandable terms, how insurance works for you.

 Once enrolled in Medicare you can 'enhance' your coverage, to suit your circumstances (another subject in itself).
 You can cover your share of Medicare's deductibles and co-pays, partially or in full (again, another subject in itself).

-We have affordable offerings in all product groups.
+We have affordable offerings in all product groups (see the Disclaimer).

 Medicare determines eligibility to enroll into Medicare PARTs A/B/C/D/E. Eligibility varies depending on age and other factors.